 The chase for shorter time to market almost always involves automation in some kind of form, but the rush for implementing it can sometimes introduce security issues.
 Organizations might gain speed, but the question is often at what cost of security?
 In this blog post and several more to come we will talk a bit about how automation can increase security when done right, but also introduce new security issues if rushed and decisions are made as we go.

 Automation many times also has the advantage of doing repetitive tasks a lot faster than us humans, which increases efficiency and cuts costs.
 But there are also other upsides to introducing automation.
-One advantage that many don't think about is that it can give a increased moral boost to company employees.
+One advantage that many don't think about is that it can give an increased morale boost to company employees.
 Employees often complain about how boring and monotonous their job is and that they never get to show their full potential.
 Automation is a way to remove that feeling, and help employees feel like they can add value, where value is needed.

 Reduced Risk of Human Errors

 But one of the biggest upsides of automating monotonous tasks is the reduced risk of human errors.
 We humans make mistakes, it is a given fact.
 Sometimes they are small and insignificant, but other times they can be threatening to an entire organization.
 By automating certain tasks, we can guarantee that the task will always be done exactly as specified.
 We can always over time evolve the automation to do more and more complicated tasks, and we can even test and version control automated tasks.
 Try version controlling a human!

 It is very common that there is an upfront cost of introducing automation and setting it up, with the hopes that it will pay off massively in the long run.
 But to reduce these upfront costs teams are often given very short deadlines, or no extra time at all to introduce said automation.